June 2, 2020 9 Instagram Tips For Growing Your Business In 2020

 5. Use Calls-to-Action in Your Posts

 Instagram users hold notoriously short attention spans.
 Once they’ve browsed your posts, they’ll move on to another page – unless you lead them on a worthwhile mission.
 This could be as simple as directing users to Instagram Stories, where they can see updates on special events or limited-time sales.
-Otherwise, request that users sign up for your email list, visit your YouTube page, or tag a friend in the comments section – anything that will take them from being a passive follower to an active voice for your brand.
+Otherwise, request that users sign up for your email list, visit your YouTube channel, or tag a friend in the comments section – anything that will take them from being a passive follower to an active voice for your brand.

 Check out this influencer post from Coco Chloe, who is running a contest for makeup brand Nomad Cosmetics.
 Engagement is encouraged by asking people to comment on the post: